vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 ```

-For regression, the default performance measure is mse (mean squared error).
+For regression, the default performance measure is [mse](http://berndbischl.github.io/mlr/man/mse.html) (mean squared error).

 Further information
 -------------------

-Resampling strategies concern the process of sampling new data sets
+Resampling strategies concern the process of sampling new data sets that are
-from your data set *D* under examination.
-One wants to generate
+subsets of the main data set *D*.
+One wants to generate various training sets
-various training and test sets, which the learning method can be
+that the learning method can fit models to and test sets that those models can
-fitted and validated on.
-Here it is assumed that every resampling
+be evaluated on.
+We assume that every resampling strategy consists of a
-strategy consists of a couple of iterations and for each one of them
+number of iterations and each one defines a set of indices into *D* that determine
-exist indices into *D*, defining the respective training and test
+the respective training and test sets.
+These iterations are implemented by
-sets.
-These iterations are implemented by storing the index set in a
+storing the index set in a so called
-so called [ResampleInstance](http://berndbischl.github.io/mlr/man/makeResampleInstance.html) object.
-The reasons for having the user
+[ResampleInstance](http://berndbischl.github.io/mlr/man/makeResampleInstance.html) object.
+The reasons for having the
-create this data explicitly and not just set an option in an R function
+user create this data explicitly and not just set an option in an R function to
-to choose the resampling method are:
+choose the resampling method are:

 * It is easier to create paired experiments, where you train and test
   different methods on exactly the same sets, especially when you want
   to add another method to a comparison experiment you already did.
 * It is easy to add other resampling methods later on.
 You can
-  simply use S4 inheritance, derived from the [ResampleInstance](http://berndbischl.github.io/mlr/man/makeResampleInstance.html)
+  simply use S4 inheritance and derive from the [ResampleInstance](http://berndbischl.github.io/mlr/man/makeResampleInstance.html)
   class, but you do not have to touch any methods that use the
   resampling strategy.